ibrahim0814/books/Zero to One by Peter Thiel/README.md

 * Does the market you’re entering in even make sense?
 * If you can’t beat a rival, it may be better to merge
 * Calmer heads always prevail.
 Hot heads fight for things that don’t matter.
 Always make sure to approach a heated situation with a clear head.

+### Chapter 5: Last Mover Advantage

+* A great business is defined by its ability to generate cash flows in the future
 * It takes time to build valuable things and that means delayed revenue
 * Most of a tech company’s value will come at least 10-15 years in the future
 * For a company to be valuable, it must grow and endure